-SHIFT EV is converting this VW bug to electric power for a couple in Washington state.
+SHIFT EV is converting this 1970 VW beetle to electric power for a couple from Washington state.

-- Instrumentation: Stock speedometer, fuel gauge to display correct State Of Charge (SOC), and inconspicuously placed "current limit" and "error" LED's
+Instrumentation: Stock speedometer, fuel gauge to display correct State Of Charge (SOC).

 Evaluating battery type and capacity we have to consider the energy consumption rate for typical driving.
 Many bugs have been converted in the past with efficiency claims between 200 and 300 Watt-hour per mile (Wh/mi).
 Many variables contribute to this efficiency such as weight, tire type, motor efficiency, speed, etc. To determine battery capacity we'll take the upper and lower end of our range goal, and multiply them by 250Wh/mile.